How to Optimize Your Website for Search Engines

 How to Boost Website Speed:

-- Choose a reliable hosting provider with fast server response times.
+- Choose a reliable hosting provider.

 - Use a responsive design that adapts to different screen sizes.